CityOfNewYork/ACCESS-NYC/wp-content/plugins/wp-bitly/README.txt

 # Viewing a link’s click data

 Click metrics for a short link will appear in the post’s or page’s settings.
-They include the number of clicks today, the total number clicks over time, and a graph of the number of clicks over the last 7 days.0
+They include the number of clicks today, the total number clicks over time, and a graph of the number of clicks over the last 7 days.

 == Frequently Asked Questions ==

 = After installation, do I need to update all my posts for short links to be created? =

-No. The first time a shortlink is requested for a particular post, the plugin will automatically generate one.
+No. The first time a short link is requested for a particular post, the plugin will automatically generate one.

 == Changelog ==
+= 2.7.0 =
+* Updated to prevent short link (re)generation when bulk-editing posts.
+* Added placeholder message to Bitly metabox when creating new post.
+* Fixed issue where "Default Organization" field displayed incorrect value after configuration change.
+* Various additional minor fixes.
 = 2.6.0 =
 * Completely rebuilt for use with Bitly API version 4.
 = 2.5.2 =